verita-fw/core/CONTRIBUTING.md

 https://opnsense.org/about/road-map/

-Feature requests beyond the scope of Muro may still be provided using the plugin framework:
+Feature requests beyond the scope of OPNsense may still be provided using the plugin framework:

 https://github.com/opnsense/plugins/issues